Medicine Traditions

 Curcuma Jiang Huang 24 grams

-Sparganium San Leng (processed with vinegar) 48 grams
+Sparganium San Leng (vinegar prep.)
+48 grams

 Saposhnikovia Fang Feng 32 grams